kjwilder/ranker/README.md

 C++ templates to compute ranks, order permutations and quantiles.

 ### About
-- The file [ranker.h](ranker.h) provides templated functions that compute the ranks, order permutations and quantiles of the elements of an array or C++ vector.
+- This repo contains header files that provide templated functions that compute the ranks, order permutations and quantiles of the elements of an array or C++ vector.
 - The functions `rank`, `order` and `quantile` are efficient C++ implementations of R functions with the same name.
 - Each of the above functions has a version that ends with `high`